Dishank1/MapChallenge/README.md

 # MapChallenge

-Used mapbox to display a set of cities.
+Used mapbox react native sdk to display a set of cities.

 -Used ShapeSource & SymbolLayer